Without the right knowledge and tools, dating can be a nerve-wracking and awkward experience.

 This will only work against you and seem as though you are not sought after but a product of what someone else discarded!!
 This will leave your date running for the hills.
 Humans love to a challenge, particularly men and dating someone that is sought after is more attractive than dating a person that someone else didn’t want……think about it, makes sense.

 Don’t talk too much

 Another big blunder is talking too much!!
 Both men and women are guilty of this.
-Showing your date that you can talk under water in not a very good sign.
-It sounds like you are sales person selling yourself!
+Showing your date that you can talk underwater is not a very good sign.
+It sounds like you are a salesperson selling yourself!

 Don’t make it all about you

 Did you know the most fascinating person to talk about is yourself, so share a little, and let your date shine and as they talk about their greatest experiences, and moments.
 It’s a great way to break the ice and for you to get to know that person.
 Have fun with it and laugh!

 On the other hand, if you are on the receiving end of having someone just talk about themselves, rather than being judgemental and turning off, use this as an opportunity to really get to know him or her and playfully say, “Wow you are a fascinating person, I would love to share a few of my adventures/stories with you!
 May I…” (remember hiding under those jitters could be a fabulously amazing person!!)

 Find out if you and your date have things in common